All About Penguins: Non-fiction and science penguin activities for the primary classroom: includes a free Emperor penguin life cycle mini-book.

 Whenever I teach my class about penguins, we begin by sharing what we know already about them.
 Usually, children know some facts, but there is so much more to share with them.
 They typically recognize the emperor penguin.
 We ask, “I wonder…” questions to get ourselves thinking about what we want to learn.

 With each non-fiction and science topic we learn about, we use it as an opportunity to build our vocabulary.
 There are tons of new words to learn that will help children better understand the reading material we share.
 The many activities available in this unit will help your students build their vocabulary.
 For our penguin unit, I will fill a bookshelf of age-appropriate non-fiction and fiction books.
 I have included a list of penguin books that are age-appropriate and provide great information for children below.

 All About Penguins: Fact Posters

 I will also print and post fact posters about penguins.
-Each fact poster provides the most important information about penguins.
-These have been written with children in mind.
+Each fact poster provides essential information about penguins.
+These are written with children in mind.
 Meaning they are easy to understand.
-They introduce new vocabulary and provide the information needed to complete the activities in this penguin unit.
+They introduce new vocabulary and provide the necessary information to complete the activities in this penguin unit.

 The posters feature eye-catching images of penguins in their natural habitat.

 When learning about a new animal, I teach my students about the parts of a penguin.
 We create a class anchor chart with a large penguin.
 We learn what each part is and how it helps penguins.
 For example, teaching students that penguin’s bodies are shaped and made for swimming.

 We learn to draw penguins and label each part individually.
 I like to do a directed drawing of a penguin as a separate activity.
 Students will then be able to draw their penguins to correspond to their writing this way.